vnali/studio-plugin-docs/README.md

 </p>

 ## Podcast RSS
-On the podcast element index page, for a live podcast, we can see an RSS link.
+On the podcast element index page, for an enabled podcast with published RSS, the user see a 'View' RSS link.
-For disabled podcasts, there is a preview RSS link that only users with access to that podcast can see it.
+If the podcast is disabled or its RSS is not published, the user can see 'Preview' link instead.
+For a disabled podcast, user must have *studio-viewPodcast-[PodcastUID]* permission to see RSS page.

 Below you can see how `<channel>` and `<item>` tags are created:
 - `<channel><title>/<channel><itunes:title>`
   - The podcast title is used.